lnproxy/lnproxy-relay/README.md

 ## Running a relay

-This program uses the lnd REST API to handle lightning things so you'll need an lnd.conf with:
+This program uses the lnd REST API to handle lightning things so you'll need an lnd.conf with, for example:

 	restlisten=localhost:8080